 Khinkali is one example of the myriad of awesome food you can find in Georgia.
 Shrooms, cheese, potatoes, meat, and more are all represented in this dumpling.
 I ate these somewhere back in Tbilisi after hitchhiking around the eastern part of Georgia (Mtskheta-Mianeti and Kakheti—specifically in Tusheti) for a short while.
-I know my food photography leaves much to be desired.
-So just believe me when I say khinkali are scrumptious as hell!
+I know my food photography leaves much to be desired, but my main reason besides the khinkali was to use their WiFi (next time, I’ll simply get a Georgian SIM card to not be so dependent on restaurant WiFi).
+Food photography aside, just believe me when I say khinkali are scrumptious as hell!

 I’m quite overjoyed to be back in Georgia and finally hitchhiking around the country.
 I visited Tbilisi for the first time on new years eve 2012/2013.
 Just for a three-day visit to my bestie’s family in Tbilisi.
 I’d been aching to return since then.
 It’s something I’ve seen in more travelers that have come to Georgia; they all want to come back, enjoy good company and wine, and stuff their faces with khinkali and khachapuri.

 Fun fact: I don’t think I ate khinkali during that first visit.
 But I ate a lot of other Georgian foods, of which the sauces were the most memorable thing.
 I’m a huge sauce fan.
 The food I hate the most is fish, which is not super omnipresent in Georgia either.
 And did I mention it’s a cheese country?
 Any country that does cheese makes my head turn.